vrsreeganesh/MatlabxCUDA/_sources/Chapters/SkeletalMex.md

 ## Setting Up Output Structure
-Once we've created whatever data-structure we have in mind, we create an output.
-To create a matrix output, there are a number of ways to create this

-\begin{itemize}
-	\item mxCreateNumericMatrix()
-\end{itemize}

-The following shows a simple example of assigning an output to the plhs
+To send the results back to Matlab, we need to allocate the data-structure associated with Matlab matrices and populate it.
+However, the class is opaque.
+So to use it, Mex-API provides us a number of functions.
+Here, we show the function used to create a Matlab-matrix.
+Note that this is not the only way of doing this.
+There are a number of different functions that give us similar functionality but we start slow.
+The following shows a simple example of creating a Matlab-matrix using, *mxCreateNumericMatrix()*.
+And the created output is *tied*  to pointer of output-pointers in the following manner.

 ```C
 void mexFunction(int nlhs, mxArray *plhs[], int nrhs, const mxArray *prhs[])